mysociety/citizenconnect/documentation/API.md

 Optional.
 The reporter's phone number.

 ### public
 Optional.
 Whether or not the reporter wanted the problem/question made public, send `0` or `1` for false or true.
 Defaults to false.
+Note: if the problem is to be made public, a `moderated_description` must be supplied.

 ### public_reporter_name
 Optional.
 Whether or not the reporter wanted their name made public, send `0` or `1` for false or true.
 Defaults to false